 The Meiden Group is conducting strategic capital investment in order to reduce greenhouse gas emissions from energy consumption, such as by replacing lighting and air conditioning equipment with highly efficient models.
 Furthermore, we are working to improve operation of equipment by enabling visualization of power consumption and strictly managing power consumption, particularly at night and on holidays.

-In fiscal 2018, we pursued energy-efficiency measures such as work efficiency and improving the operation of air conditioners and compressors, however, our domestic CO2 emissions increased due to increased production.
-On the other hand, CO2 emissions per sales unit remained steady at fiscal 2017 levels.
+In fiscal 2019, our domestic CO2 emissions decreased due to pursuing energy-efficiency measures such as work efficiency and improving the operation of air conditioners and compressors, and the initiation of new electricity procurement using non-fossil fuel certificates.
+Furthermore, CO2 emissions per sales unit improved over fiscal 2017.

 Going forward, we will further streamline energy usage through capital investment and operation.